razor-network/docs-v2/docs/incentivised-testnet/intro.md

 title: Introduction
 ---

-Razor Network is happy to announce second phase of the Razor Network incentivized testnet.
-Some of the details regarding incentivised testnet is mentioned below:
+Razor Network is happy to announce second phase of the incentivized testnet.
+Details regarding incentivised testnet is mentioned below:

 | Variable           | Value                                                         |
 | ------------------ | ------------------------------------------------------------- |